DrrrChatbots/drrr-botext/manuals/manual-en.md

   Add music to your playlist.
   1. "Keywords": Song keywords.
   2. "Number": Index of search results.
-  3. "Sound Source": There are currently "千", "易" and "Ｙ" available.
+  3. "Sound Source": There are currently "千", "易", "我", "狗" and "Ｙ" available.
 - `delm` `["number"] `
   Remove music (by index number) from the list.
 - `lstm` `[] `